emanuelmassafera/json-to-xml-converter/README.md

 ## About <a name="-about-the-project" style="text-decoration:none"></a>

-This package aims to convert Magento 2 orders to be pushed to a different application, but unlike Magento, it uses an XML file instead of a JSON, and that XML file has a completely different format.
+The JSON to XML Converter package adapts Magento 2 orders to be pushed to a different application.
+This application expects an XML file as its input, while the Magento 2 orders are presented as JSON file with completely different formats.

-Basically, this NodeJS package performs the conversion based on a data mapping JSON file.
-This mapping file must contain the origin field and target field, and can contain a field to define if a value is static and what's the value and a convert function where you can write a basic js function to convert the value.
+Basically, the NodeJS Converter package performs the conversion based on a data mapping JSON file.
+This mapping file must contain origin and target fields, which links a JSON key to its respective XML tag.
+Moreover, the mapping file may present a field to define if the field is static and its respective value.
+Lastly, the mapping can also define a JS conversion function, which transforms the captured value.

-Below you can see an example of a **mapping.json** file:
+Below, you can see an example of a **mapping.json** file:

 ```json
 [